rocketturtle/minecraft-datapacks/stonecutter_carpentry/README.md

  - Birch Logs (stripped and not), Wood (stripped and not), and Planks
  - Dark Oak Logs (stripped and not), Wood (stripped and not), and Planks
  - Jungle Logs (stripped and not), Wood (stripped and not), and Planks
+ - Mangrove Logs (stripped and not), Wood (stripped and not), and Planks
  - Oak Logs (stripped and not), Wood (stripped and not), and Planks
  - Spruce Logs (stripped and not), Wood (stripped and not), and Planks
  - Crimson Stems (stripped and not), Hyphae (stripped and not), and Planks